How we began …

 County government was the primary form of local control.
 Each town elected a supervisor to represent the town at the meetings of the County Board Supervisors.
 The Board of Supervisors was the legislative body for the making of law and ordinances for the county, and the raising of monies to cover the cost of operation.
 These monies were distributed to each town in accordance to needs.

 In 1964, the State Legislature enacted the Municipal Home Rule Law, greatly extending the powers of each town.
 As a result, Rensselaer County in 1968 revised its form of government.
 The Board of Supervisors was dissolved.
 In its place, a County Executive and a County Legislature was formed.

 Until this time, the Town of Sand Lake was governed by a Supervisor, four Justices of the Peace with voting rights and a Town Clerk.
 With the change, the town legislature was made up of a Supervisor, and four councilmen as voting members.
-A town clerk and two justices were also elective position.
+A town clerk and two justices were also elective positions.
 The office of justice of the peace was changed to town justice.

 Sand Lake Town History: Bob Moore

 Phone: 674-2026 ext.
 20

 There is more information at the Sand Lake Historical Society website http://sandlakehistory.org